 (1) The person knows that another person, not an accomplice is present in the building at the time; or

 (2) The person knows of circumstances which render the presence of another person, not an accomplice therein a reasonable possibility.

 Delaware Arson Penalties

 Arson charges, along with all felony charges, carry very severe consequences.
-If you are found guilty, you will face hefty fines, possible jail or prison time, house arrest and parole.
+If you are found guilty, you will face hefty fines, possible jail or prison time, house arrest, and parole.
 An arson conviction will follow you around for years to come and will negatively impact many aspects of the life you currently enjoy.
-If convicted, being able to get and keep a job, your freedom and your reputation may cease to exist.
+If convicted, getting and keeping a job, your freedom and your reputation may cease to exist.

 You do not have to go through this alone.
 If you are seeking a felony lawyer in the Delaware area, the Law Offices of Murray, Phillips & Gay can help you.
 You have rights, and they need to be protected hence it being a wise move to retain an experienced State of Delaware Defense Attorney.